 Studies has consistently show positive relationship between feelings of gratitude to emotional well-being of people.

-People who have the habit of keep gratitude journals feel more optimistic, achieve more results reaching their goals and feel better in their lives.
+People who have the habit of writing gratitude journals feel more optimistic, achieve more results reaching their goals and feel better in their lives.

 Parents can encourage their children to form a habit of sharing the things that they are thankful for that day on a daily basis, such as when they are having family meals together or before sleep.